carlSankey/ARX/README.md

 I will be releasing new versions all the time.
 I will post that here and on the origianl forum that CRPG created for Alternate Reality X.

+<B>All</b> releases will be under the folder "Releases".
+I will zip them up there for downloading.